 Links to our class pages where teachers have uploaded various home learning links & activities.

-Bluebirds (EYFS): Uploaded onto their class page on the school website.
-A timetable of learning is on their class page too.
+Bluebirds (EYFS): Log into Tapesrty.
+Uploaded onto their class page on the school website too.
+A timetable of learning is on their class page as well.

 Eagles (Y1): Log into Google Classroom accounts.

 The children have been sent home their gmail account information.

 Falcons (Y2/3): Log into Google Classroom accounts.
 The children have been sent home their gmail account information.

 Ospreys (Y3/4): Log into Google Classroom accounts.
 The children have been sent home their gmail account information.